TVforME/PT430/README.md

 This repository aims to recreate the 27C64 EPROM code that generates the PT-430’s color bar and pulse-and-bar test patterns, including a center-aligned station ID.
 Through reverse engineering,\
 I've determined that the EPROM utilizes two horizontal counters to sequentially output 4-bit GRBW data, controlling both the test pattern and embedded ID.

-This project serves as a functional program to effectively generate the HEX code in the 27C64 EPROM or (28C64 EEPROM) to personalise the test patterns and identification text on the PT-430, enabling continued use in amateur television (ATV) applications.
+This project serves as a functional program to effectively generate the HEX code in the 27C64 EPROM or (28C64 EEPROM) to personalise the test patterns and identification text on the PT-430, enabling\
+continued use in amateur television (ATV) applications.

-## 8K EPROM addressing.
+## 27C64 8K EPROM addressing.
-### Address Line Functions
-A0–A6: Selects the first 140 lines of the pattern.

-A7–A10: Selects 14 lines dedicated to the white ID overlay text.

-A11–A12: Pattern selector via the front panel pattern selection toggle switch.

 ### Address Map Overview
+A0–A6: (7 bits) Selects the first 140 lines of the pattern, a cascaded 4bit binary ripple counter 74HC393(IC7) clocked at 5Mhz to form the pixel clock.

+A7–A10: (4 bits) Selects 14 lines dedicated to the white ID overlay text counter CD4520 (IC5:B) binary up counter.

+A11–A12: (2 bits) Pattern selector via the front panel pattern selection toggle switch.

+7 bits translates to a 2K pattern block:

 | Address Range   | A12 | A11 | Description           | Usage                  |
 |-----------------|-----|-----|-----------------------|------------------------|